Stamped Concrete, Artificial Turf & Landscaping Experts

 Low-water, high-performance palette

-Ornamental grasses, hardy perennials, and structure plants that handle heat and exposure: Little Bluestem, Blue Oat Grass, Karl Foerster, Switchgrass, Salvia, Penstemon, Blanket Flower, Catmint, Hummingbird Mint, Russian Sage, Rabbitbrush, Potentilla.
+Ornamental grasses, hardy perennials and structure plants that handle heat and exposure: Little Bluestem, Blue Oat Grass, Karl Foerster, Switchgrass, Salvia, Penstemon, Blanket Flower, Catmint, Hummingbird Mint, Russian Sage, Rabbitbrush and Potentilla.

-Great for: south and west exposures, corner lots, open front yards.
+Great for: south and west exposures, corner lots and open front yards.

 Part shade • north exposure